janderland/fql/docs/index.md

   ```
   Foundation QL is a query language for [Foundation
   DB](https://www.foundationdb.org/).
 FQL aims to make FDB's
   semantics feel natural and intuitive.
-Common FDB access
-  patterns can be modeled using FQL.
-Index indirection and
-  multi-transaction range reads are first class citizens.
 ...

 ## TODO